DroidsOnRoids/smoge-flutter/README.md

 # Smoge

-This is a starting point for third part of blog posts series -
-[How to Build an App with Flutter](https://www.thedroidsonroids.com/blog/how-to-build-an-app-with-flutter-introduction)
+This is a final implementation for third part of blog posts series - [How to Build an App with Flutter](https://www.thedroidsonroids.com/blog/how-to-build-an-app-with-flutter-introduction)

 The article can be found [here](https://www.thedroidsonroids.com/blog/how-to-build-an-app-with-flutter-home-screen)